 - an online course (which can be customized for specific sectors)

 - an in-person workshop with your team or organization.
 A member of our team will explain these skills and illustrate how each of them is used as part of effective collaboration (and why we know that they work).
 We’ll give participants the opportunity to practice using some of the skills (the number depends on the length of the workshop) and some ways they can continue to develop as agile leaders.

-This tool is offered by the Purdue Agile Strategy Lab and the UNA Agile Strategy Lab.
 If you are interested in learning more about Agile Leadership or would like to schedule an engagement, please connect with us here.